NVIDIA/TensorRT-LLM/examples/internlm/README.md

 # InternLM

-This document shows how to build and run a InternLM model in TensorRT-LLM on both single GPU, single node multi-GPU and multi-node multi-GPU.
+This document shows how to build and run an InternLM 7B model in TensorRT-LLM on both single GPU, single node multi-GPU and multi-node multi-GPU.

 ## Overview